Valued fields, Metastable groups: Abelian groups

 In both cases, \(p\) concentrates on \(X\), a coset of \(H := \Stab(p^{\pm 2n})\).
 It follows that \(p^{\pm 2}\) and therefore \(p^{\pm 2n}\), concentrate on \(H = \Stab(p^{\pm 2n})\).
 So \(p^{\pm 2n}\) is the generic of \(H\). \end{proof}

 \begin{rem} If \(p\) is stably dominated, so is \(p^{\pm 2n}\) and \(H\) is connected stably dominated. \end{rem}

 For the rest of this section, we assume \(T\) metastable.

-\begin{prop} Let $A$ be a pro-definable Abelian group of bounded weight.
-Let $(B_i)_{i\in I}$ be connected stably dominated pro-definable subgroups of $A$.
+\begin{prop} Let \(C\) be a metastability basis, let $A$ be a pro-$C$-definable Abelian group of bounded weight.
+Let $(B_i)_{i\in I}$ be connected stably dominated pro-$C$-definable subgroups of $A$.
 Then there exists a stably dominated connected pro-definable subgroup $B$ containing all the $B_i$. \end{prop}

-\begin{proof} Let \(C\) be a metastability basis such that \(A\) and all the \(B_i\) are defined over \(C\).
-Let $\fF$ be the collection of all $C$-definable functions on \(A\) into $\Gamma$, seen as a pro-definable function.
+\begin{proof} Let $\fF$ be the collection of all $C$-definable functions on \(A\) into $\Gamma$, seen as a pro-definable function.
 Then, for any $c \in A$: $\tp(c/ C,\fF(c))$ is stably dominated.

 Let $p_i$ be the principal generic of $B_i$.
 Consider the partial type:

 \begin{claim} $q_0$ is consistent. \end{claim}